PHP-Science/PageRank/README.md

 </p>

 <p align="center">
-This source code is an OOP implementation of the PageRank algorithm, under MIT licence.
+This source code is an OOP implementation of the PageRank algorithm.
 <br />The minimum required PHP version is 7.4.
 <br />
 <br />